 What really sparked this project was talking with a friend at work about his Burning Man project, a sound-controlled shirt using LEDs controlled by an Arduino.
 After that, some searching and experimentation settled on the basics of my rocket.

-Here are the just-completed pictures on July 19, 2014.
+Here are the just-completed pictures of version 1 on July 19, 2014.
 Normally one shows off a rocket with daylight pictures, but this rocket looks better at night.

 Photographing this rocket is quite hard.
 The two photos above right are in the dusk (early and late) since at night the lights just wash out the picture.
 Even with the iPhone HDR setting, it's hard to get a good exposure.
 Then of course you have to imagine the rainbow is moving along the length of the rocket...
 (I tried to get video; here's my not-very-successful result.)